Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Over more than twenty years of practice and more than eight thousand plastic surgeries performed, rhinoplasty has become one of my greatest passions.
 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS), and I regularly participate in national and international congresses dedicated to nasal surgery.

 Ethnic rhinoplasty requires a level of experience that goes beyond basic training in plastic surgery.
 It is necessary to have operated on hundreds of noses from different ethnicities to develop the sensitivity and judgment that each case demands.
-The diversity of the Brazilian population has provided me with this experience - I treat patients from all ethnic backgrounds in my office in Londrina.
+The diversity of the Brazilian population has provided me with this experience - I treat patients from all ethnic backgrounds in my office in Brazil.

-Secondary ethnic rhinoplasty
+Revision ethnic rhinoplasty

 I also receive patients who have previously undergone ethnic rhinoplasty with other surgeons and were not satisfied with the result.
-Secondary ethnic rhinoplasty is even more complex than primary rhinoplasty, as it involves dealing with internal scars, altered cartilages, and often correcting technical errors.
+Revision ethnic rhinoplasty is even more complex than primary rhinoplasty, as it involves dealing with internal scars, altered cartilages, and often correcting technical errors.
 In these cases, rib cartilage is often needed as a source of grafts.

 Frequently asked questions about ethnic rhinoplasty